 JobCache is an add-on option that can substantially reduce compilation time.
-It is available only on Linux and Solaris platforms and requires separately-purchased licensing.
+It requires a separately purchased license.
 The maximum number of builds that may use it simultaneously is read from the jobcacheMax property in the license file.
 Simultaneous builds in excess of this number will occur without using this feature.